 Description: The honors course focuses in greater depth on grammar/usage, composition, literature, and vocabulary.
 The writing component stresses the development of informative, descriptive, and narrative paragraphs.
 The study of literature includes an understanding of the elements of basic literary forms.
 This course prepares students for college level reading and writing.
-Prerequisite: "B" average in Eighth Grade English or teacher recommendation.
 Summer reading is required.